s2-glu/Lab-1/README.md

 8. thirdkind -Iie -D 40 -f ~/lab06-s2-glu/startingprotein/startingprotein.homologsf.pruned.treefile.rec.ntg.xml -o ~/lab06-s2-glu/startingprotein/startingprotein.homologsf.pruned.treefile.rec.svg
 9. convert -density 150 ~/lab06-s2-glu/startingprotein/startingprotein.homologsf.pruned.treefile.rec.svg ~/lab06-s2-glu/startingprotein/startingprotein.homologsf.pruned.treefile.rec.pdf

+1. Create a new folder in lab06 for startingprotein.
+2. Changing the name mygenefamily to match startingprotein.
+Then, make a copy of this gene tree from lab 5 startingprotein folder into your lab 6 startingprotein folder.
+3. Command to perform the reconciliation.
+4. Note the provided names for internal lineges.
+5. See the node names that notung used/assigned to these internal nodes with this command.
+6. Prune the tree to see important lineages.
+7. Generate a RecPhyloXML object by running the python script.
+8. Use software that allows us to view the gene tree reconciliation within the species tree.
+9. Convert this to a pdf.
 # Lab-8
 Order:
 1. mkdir ~/lab08-s2-glu/startingprotein && cd ~/lab08-s2-glu/startingprotein